aspose-total/Aspose.Total-Products/total/en/cpp/conversion/svg-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render SVG to XLSB in C++ Applications" h2="Convert SVG to XLSB in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting SVG to XLSB is a useful process for many reasons.
+XLSB is a binary file format that is used to store Microsoft Excel documents.
+It is smaller in size than the XLSX format, which is an open XML-based format, and therefore can be used to reduce the size of large Excel documents.
+Additionally, XLSB is more secure than XLSX, as it is not as vulnerable to malicious attacks.

-Converting SVG to XLSB in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export SVG to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLSB.
+<h2>How Aspose.Total Helps for SVG to XLSB Conversion</h2>

+Aspose.Total for C++ is a comprehensive file format automation library that provides developers with the tools they need to easily convert SVG to XLSB.
+The process is simple and straightforward, and can be completed in two steps.
+In the first step, you can export SVG to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLSB.

+Aspose.PDF for C++ is a powerful PDF manipulation library that enables developers to create, edit, and convert PDF documents.
+It supports a wide range of features, including the ability to export SVG to XLSX.
+Aspose.Cells for C++ is a powerful spreadsheet programming API that enables developers to create, edit, and convert spreadsheets.
+It supports a wide range of features, including the ability to convert XLSX to XLSB.

+By using Aspose.Total for C++, developers can easily convert SVG to XLSB in C++.
+The process is simple and straightforward, and can be completed in two steps.
+Aspose.Total for C++ provides developers with the tools they need to quickly and easily convert SVG to XLSB.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}